-ID Description Workaround Opened in ML- 2014 Model deployment returns ResourceNot-FoundException (Nuclio error that Service is invalid.)
+ID Description Workaround Opened in ML- 1278 rights to the project data of the projects they are members of.
+Assign the user access permission for the project folder. v0.8.0 ML- 2014 Model deployment returns ResourceNot- FoundException (Nuclio error that Service is invalid.)
 Verify that all metadata.labels values are 63 characters or less.
-See the Kubernetes limitation. v1.0.0 ML- 3206 When get_or_create_project is called, and there is project.yaml in the dir, no new project is created (even of the project name is new).
-The existing project.yaml is loaded instead. v1.2.1 ML- 3520 MLRun does not decompress large Kube-flow pipelines NA v1.3.0 ML- 3824 MLRun supports TensorFlow up to 2.11.
-NA v1.3.1 ML- 3731 When trying to identify a failed step in a workflow with mlrun.get_run_db(). list_pipelines('project-name'), the returned error is None.
+See the Kubernetes limitation. v1.0.0 ML- 3206 When get_or_create_project is called, and there is a project.yaml in the dir, no new project is created (even of the project name is new).
+The existing project.yaml is loaded instead. v1.2.1 ML- 3520 NA v1.3.0 ML- 3731 When trying to identify a failed step in a workflow with mlrun.get_run_db(). list_pipelines('project-name'), the returned error is None.
 To see the error, use mlrun.db.get_pipelines() instead.
-ML- 3743 with ECR.
-When using an ECR as the external container registry, make sure that the project secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY have read/write access to ECR, as described in the platform documentation ML- 4767 Use PyTorch versions up to and including than 2.0.1, but not higher.
+ML- 3743 Setting AWS credentials as project secret cause a build failure on EKS configured with ECR.
+When using an ECR as the external container registry, make sure that the project secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY have read/write access to ECR, as described in the platform documentation ML- 4386 Notifications of local runs aren't persisted.
+NA v1.5.0 ML- 4767 When using mlrun-gpu image, use PyTorch versions up to and including than 2.0.1, but not higher.
+NA v1.5.0 ML- 4855 MLRun supports TensorFlow up to 2.13.1.
+ML- 4907 MLRun Client does not support Win OS.
+Use WSL instead. v1.3.0

-21.25 Deprecations and removed code
+21.27 Deprecations and removed code